Josip Manolić: Communist era

 After the war, in spring of 1946, Manolić was dismissed as Chief of OZNA 2 for Bjelovar, and in autumn of the same year, he was sent to be educated at the Military-Political School in Belgrade.
 The school was organised according to the Soviet model, and was part of the educational system of the Yugoslav People's Army.

 At the end of 1947, Manolić returned to Zagreb, and was named the Chief of the Department for Staff of the State Security Administration of PR Croatia.
 On 1 August 1948, Manolić was named the Chief of Department for Execution of Criminal Sentences of the Secretariat of Internal Affairs in Zagreb.
-During that time, he imprisoned Archbishop of Zagreb Aloysius Stepinac.
+During that time, he participated in imprisonment of Archbishop of Zagreb Aloysius Stepinac.
 In 1948 he became a chief for prisons for political prisoners and remained in this office until 1963.

 In 1960, Manolić gained a law degree from the Faculty of Law, University of Zagreb.
 In 1965 he was elected to the Parliament of the Socialist Republic of Croatia.
 As a Member of Parliament, Manolić was Member of the Constitutional Commission, President of the Legislative-Legal Commission and President of the Organisational-Political Committee.
 He was reelected as an MP in 1965.
 In the aftermath of the Croatian Spring in 1972, Manolić was relieved of all duties and sent into retirement.